Skip to content

 How To Pass Cocaine Drug Test?

 The only way to be certain of passing the cocaine urine drug test is not to ingest it.
-While abstaining from cocaine use for a limited period could be effective when testing is expected.
-As in the case of applying for a job, for instance, in cases random testing is conducted, the likelihood of a positive test is high with ongoing use of the drug.
+While abstaining from cocaine use for a limited period may be adequate when testing is expected.
+When applying for employment where incidental testing is conducted, the possibility of a positive drug test result is high with continued drug use.

 How Long Does Cocaine Stay in Your System FAQs